Alcatecablee/Neurolint/replit.md

 ## Origin Story

 NeuroLint was born from frustration during development of Taxfy.co.za when over 700 ESLint errors, hydration bugs, and missing React keys appeared.
-Instead of manual fixes, an intelligent multi-layer fixing system was created that reduced 600+ issues down to just 70.
+Instead of manual fixes, an intelligent multi-layer fixing system was created that fixed 90% of them automatically, reducing the count to just 70.

 ## The 7-Layer Architecture